Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/webref/webref.rst

         $!{asm('webref')}
     </pre>

-Using the mentioned address of a resource, as a result we get:
+Using the mentioned address of a resource, we get:

 .. image:: img/webref_img3.png